EditVerse: Unifying Image and Video Editing and Generation with In-Context Learning: Method

 \subsection{Rotary Positional Embedding}

-To distinguish text, image, and video from each other and to indicate their sequential positions, we design a special Rotary Positional Embedding (RoPE) that incorporates spatial (height and width), sequential, and temporal dimensions (shown in Figure~\ref{fig:model}).
+To distinguish text, image, and video from each other and to indicate their sequential positions, we design a special Rotary Positional Embedding (RoPE) that incorporates sequential, temporal and spatial (height and width) dimensions (shown in Figure~\ref{fig:model}).
 For each of these four positional dimensions, we apply a separate RoPE computation.
-(1) Height and Width Dimensions: For images and video frames, the height and width dimensions correspond to the pixel coordinates, increasing incrementally from the top-left to the bottom-right corner~\citep{moviegen}.
-The increment values reflect the number of pixels along the height and width axes.
-For text tokens, both dimensions are set to $0$.
-(2) Sequential dimension: This dimension captures the global position within the overall sequence, starting from $0$.
+(1) Sequential dimension: This dimension captures the global position within the overall sequence, starting from $0$.
 The value is incremented by $1$ for each text token and image/video frame, up to the end of the sequence.
-(3) Temporal dimension: This dimension is used exclusively for video frames to encode their temporal order within a video clip.
+(2) Temporal dimension: This dimension is used exclusively for video frames to encode their temporal order within a video clip.
 It begins at $0$ and increases by $1$ for each subsequent frame.
 For text and image inputs, this dimension remains $0$.
-The height, width, sequential, and temporal dimensions each compute a separate RoPE, which are assigned RoPE embedding dimensions of $56$, $56$, $12$, and $4$, respectively.
+(3) Height and Width Dimensions: For images and video frames, the height and width dimensions correspond to the pixel coordinates, increasing incrementally from the top-left to the bottom-right corner~\citep{moviegen}.
+The increment values reflect the number of pixels along the height and width axes.
+For text tokens, both dimensions are set to $0$.
+The sequential, temporal, height, and width dimensions each compute a separate RoPE, which are assigned RoPE embedding dimensions of $12$, $4$, $56$, $56$ respectively.
 To better support variable-length input, we use the NTK-aware interpolation~\citep{ntk} in RoPE calculation for context window extension.